little-core-labs/xsalsa20-encoding/README.md

 xsalsa20-encoding
 =================

-> XSalsa20 codec that implements tha abstract-encoding interface.
+> XSalsa20 codec that implements that [abstract-encoding][abstract-encoding] interface.
+> Nonces are generated randomly and prepended to the ciphertext.

 ## Installation